Khoeckman/canvasparticles-js/README.md

   /** @param {Object} [options.mouse] - Mouse interaction settings. */
   mouse: {
     /** @param {0|1|2} [options.mouse.interactionType=1] - The type of interaction the mouse will have with particles.
+     *
-     * 0 = No interaction.
+     * CanvasParticles.interactionType.NONE = 0 = No interaction.
-     * 1 = The mouse can visually shift the particles.
+     * CanvasParticles.interactionType.SHIFT = 1 = The mouse can visually shift the particles.
-     * 2 = The mouse can move the particles.
+     * CanvasParticles.interactionType.MOVE = 2 = The mouse can move the particles.
      * @note mouse.distRatio should be less than 1 to allow dragging, closer to 0 is easier to drag */
     interactionType: 2,